 The way people interact is growing and evolving continually.
 The dynamic nature of technology may render any modern system outdated quickly.
 Your competition is the same race and will move forward by investing in new technologies.
 How many is whether switching to a cloud-based PBX always provides a competitive advantage, or is there still value in an onsite PBX?
 Should your business opt for a modern Microsoft cloud-based phone system or rely on on-premise PBX?

-The main distinction between cloud-based phone system and on-premise PBX phone system is where the telephone system resides globally (as far as servers and hardware are concerned).
+The main distinction between a cloud-based phone system and an on-premise PBX phone system is where the telephone system resides globally (as far as servers and hardware are concerned).